Berlusconi mails tax refund promise to Italians

 The official-looking envelopes read: "Important notice: reimbursement of IMU 2012", referring to an unpopular property tax brought in by the technocrat government of Mario Monti.

 "The refund will be available either through a transfer into your bank account, or to you personally at the counter of the post office," the letters say.

-Democratic Party leader Pier Luigi Bersani, whose centre-left coalition was leading in the last opinion polls published before a pre-election blackout, called the letter a "scam".
+Democratic Party leader Pier Luigi Bersani, whose center-left coalition was leading in the last opinion polls published before a pre-election blackout, called the letter a "scam".

 "This is a way of campaigning which I just can't accept.
 It's time to be serious," he said.

-Former anti-mafia prosecutor Antonio Ingroia, who leads a small centre-left group, was even more scathing.
+Former anti-mafia prosecutor Antonio Ingroia, who leads a small center-left group, was even more scathing.

-"With the letter sent to Italians promising money in exchange for votes, Berlusconi has committed one crime, possibly two," he wrote on his website, calling for the centre-right leader to be prosecuted.
+"With the letter sent to Italians promising money in exchange for votes, Berlusconi has committed one crime, possibly two," he wrote on his website, calling for the center-right leader to be prosecuted.

 Berlusconi has made strong gains in polls since the start of the year in his campaign to return to power.
 He made the "shock proposal" to repay the levy in early February and has repeated it at every opportunity, hoping for a repeat of the lift he won with a similar pledge before the 2008 election.